inmanta/inmanta-core/docs/platform_developers/database.rst

 Database Schema Management
 **************************

-In some situation a change to the database schema is required.
-To perform these database schema migration, we implemented a migration tool and associated testing framework.
+In some situation, a change to the database schema is required.
+To perform these database schema migrations, we implemented a migration tool and associated testing framework.
 This page describes how to create a new version of the database schema and test the migration script.

-Definition new schema version
+New schema version definition
 #############################

 The version number of the database schema evolves independently from any other versioned Inmanta element